 - Slowly increase the intensity of your activity.
 If you are aiming for a moderate-intensity aerobic activity, you should be able to talk during the activity.
 If you are doing a vigorous-intensity activity, you can't say more than a few words without pausing for a breath.

-- Cool down after an activity to gradually decrease your heart rate and breathing at the end of an activity.
+- Cool down with some stretching after an activity to gradually decrease your heart rate and breathing at the end of an activity.
+This will also help with flexibility and range of motion.